 The directors do not expect that the adoption of these standards will have a material impact on the financial statements of the Group in future periods.
-Specifically, the adoption of IFRS 9 will have minimal impact for both the classification and measurement of existing financial instruments.
-As the Group does not have any turnover other than recharge of expenses, IFRS 15 will not have any significant impact on revenue recognition and related disclosures.
-Finally, the adoption of IFRS 16 will not have any impact on the financial statements of the Group as all lease contracts are for periods of less than one year.
+Specifically, the adoption of IFRS 9 will have minimal impact for both the

 2. Segmental analysis